davizinho5/laser3d/README.md

 If the port number changes in your computer, change them in these commands and in the configuration parameters provided inside "motorised_hokuyo" ros package.

-When using a Velodyne laser, configure the network as provided by the manufacter.
+When using a Velodyne laser, configure the network as provided by the manufacturer.

 Then, you can launch the driver of the motor and the laser drivers by (choose depending on your laser).
 Besides, rviz is started with a proper config file.